 Building in Interaction

 Create a method of regularly checking-in with students, and in the spirit of the advice on resources, check in on the whole student--discuss topics both academic and personal.
 (Getting enough sleep everyone?)
 The check-ins can be done in class, but there are many ways you can build a regular check-in into the class assignments.
 You can create a Google form that students fill out.
 Depending on the size of your class, you can set the schedule of these check-ins to occur more or less frequently, so that you have the time to respond to them.
 This practice gives students an opportunity to process, share, and be mindful.

 If full-class or small-group discussions of personal aspects of learning aren't something you want to do, consider how you might reach out to individual students periodically throughout the semester to check on well-being.
 Connect with students to show them that you care.
 (Hi, you seem to have missed a few assignments and I wanted to check in.
 How are things?
 Did you want to have a quick phone call?)
 Follow up with students who indicate higher levels of anxiety or who have told you that their personal life is complicating their academic life.
 Check in, make sure they know about resources that might help them, and keep their advisors in the loop, if appropriate.
 Bottom line: we are not asking you to step into a role that belongs to someone else, but you do need to communicate that you are interested/invested in their learning and their success.

 Whether you are teaching online or blended, build in a platform for students to communicate with you and with each other asynchronously online.
 Starting up a Slack workspace for your class provides a structured method for students to communicate with you and ask questions.
-You can also communicate your presence and support by regularly sending messages via email or within myCourses, posting myCourses announcements, by the feedback you give on assignments, and by your participation in discussion boards.
+You can also communicate your presence and support by regularly sending messages via email or within myCourses, posting myCourses announcements, by the written or oral feedback you give on assignments, and by your participation in discussion boards.